DorelComan/RandomPeerSampling/README.md

 # TASKS

 - Implement PushSender

 - Set thread for periodical ping of Samplers
+- Solve the Messages size problem

 - Set the file read (FileParser) in RPS